Commando (1985 film)

 Commando is a 1985 American action film directed by Mark L. Lester and produced by Joel Silver.
-It stars Arnold Schwarzenegger in the lead role, alongside Rae Dawn Chong, Alyssa Milano, Vernon Wells, Bill Duke and Dan Hedaya.
+It stars Arnold Schwarzenegger and Rae Dawn Chong and follows the retired United States Army Special Forces colonel who attempts to find his abducted daughter at the hands of his former subordinates.
 The musical score was composed by James Horner.

-Commando was released in the United States on October 4, 1985, where it received praise for the action sequences and humor.
+Commando was released in the United States by 20th Century Fox on October 4, 1985, where it received praise for the action sequences and humor.
 The film became a commercial success at the box office and was nominated for a Saturn Award for Best Special Effects, but lost to Back to the Future.

 Plot

-In upstate California, John Matrix, a former United States Army Special Forces colonel, is informed by his former superior, Major General Franklin Kirby, that unknown mercenaries have killed all the other members of his former unit.
+In upstate California, former United States Army Special Forces colonel John Matrix is informed by his former superior Major General Franklin Kirby that unknown mercenaries have killed all the other members of his former unit.
 The assassins attack Matrix's secluded mountain home and kidnap his young daughter, Jenny.
 While trying to intercept them, Matrix is tranquilized and abducted by the mercenaries, led by Bennett, an ex-member of Matrix's team discharged for excessive violence.
-Bennett had faked his death and is now working with the mercenaries as revenge against Matrix.
-Matrix is taken before their commander, Arius, a former South American dictator whom Matrix removed from power.
+Bennett had faked his death and is now working with the mercenaries as revenge against the latter.
+Matrix is taken before their commander, Ernesto Arius, a former South American dictator whom Matrix removed from power.
 Arius blackmails Matrix into carrying out a political assassination in his home country of Val Verde, where he wishes to lead a military coup.

 With Jenny's life on the line, Matrix seemingly agrees to fulfill the demand.
 After boarding a flight to Val Verde, Matrix kills his guard, Henriques, and jumps off the plane just as it is taking off.
-Knowing that Arius will kill Jenny, regardless of whether or not he does the job, and approximately 11 hours before the plane is scheduled to land, Matrix sets out after Arius's henchman, Sully.
+Realizing that Arius will kill Jenny, regardless of whether or not he does the job, and approximately 11 hours before the plane is scheduled to land, Matrix sets out after Arius's associate, Sully.
 Matrix enlists the aid of an off-duty flight attendant named Cindy, whom he saw Sully harass, and instructs her to follow Sully to a shopping mall.
-Cindy initially assumes that Matrix is a madman, but after seeing Sully pull a gun on Matrix in the ensuing showdown, she decides to assist him in his endeavor.
-After a lengthy car chase, Matrix catches up with Sully and drops him off a cliff to his death.
-After taking a motel key from Sully's jacket, Matrix goes to the motel where Cooke, a former Green Beret in Arius's employ, is staying.
+Cindy initially assumes that Matrix is a madman, but after seeing Sully pull a gun on Matrix in the ensuing shootout during which Sully's contact is killed, she promises to assist him in his endeavor.
+After a lengthy car chase, Matrix catches up with Sully and interrogates him on Jenny's whereabouts by dangling him over a cliff face.
+Sully tells Matrix that Cooke understands Jenny's whereabouts and Matrix drops him off the cliff to his death.
+After taking a motel key from Sully's pocket, Matrix goes to the motel where Cooke, a former Green Beret in Arius's employ, is staying.
 The two fight until Matrix impales Cooke on a table leg.
-He then interrogates Cooke on Jenny's whereabouts, but Cooke dies before he can answer.
+He then attempts to interrogate Cooke on Jenny's whereabouts but Cooke dies before he can answer.